 The Supervisory Board discussed the Company's risk profile with the Executive Board and with the external auditor.
 The Supervisory Board recognizes that the risk profile of TIE Kinetix is adequately understood, monitored and acted upon by the Executive Board in a sufficient way.
-In the year 2016 and 2017 special attention was paid to the alignment of the internal IT systems.
-Also all systems used for delivering services to our clients were carefully screened on their security levels to ensure that all services comply with the highest security levels.
+All systems used for delivering services to our clients were carefully screened on their security levels to ensure that all services comply with the highest security levels.
+With respect to the new privacy legislation (General Data Protection Regulations), a privacy impact assessment was executed by the Company.
+Subject to this assessment, security levels of operational systems were reviewed and approved as well.